Getting started with extensions

 Testing your extension

 As of the Windows Anniversary Update, Microsoft WebDriver supports the automated side loading of extensions in Microsoft Edge sessions.
 This will allow you to write simple tests to ensure that any extension that is meant to modify a page does so in the expected manner.
 You can find more info on how to do this in our testing guide.
 Also, stay tuned for updates as we plan to add more extension-specific features to Microsoft WebDriver in the future.

 Adding the final touches

 So your extension works in Microsoft Edge.
 What happens next?
 Before you continue packaging your extension, we strongly recommend you to check out these guides to ensure that your extension is following our best-practice policies:

 - Make sure your extension icons are correctly sized and accessible (meaning they're visible in both light and dark themes of Microsoft Edge as well as in high contrast mode).

 - If your extension needs to support multiple languages, please make sure you've taken a look over our internationalization guide.

 Packaging an extension

 Now your extension is finally polished up and ready to be packaged.
-Whether you wish to package it to prepare for submission to the Windows Store, or to make it easier to distribute within your development/testing teams, there are plenty of resources available to help you:
+Whether you wish to package it to prepare for submission to the Microsoft Store, or to make it easier to distribute within your development/testing teams, there are plenty of resources available to help you:

 - Our recommended solution for creating an extension package is to follow our ManifoldJS packaging guide which will walk you through the steps of using a Node.js based tool to easily package your extension no matter what platform you develop on.
 If you want a more manual and in-depth look into our extension packaging format, please refer to our AppX package creation guide.